eruffaldi/eruffaldi.github.io/calibration.md

 ## Software Setup

-Assuming the robot controlle ready
+Requires: the robot controlle active

 We start the camera
 ```